 1. Get Your Plants Ready

 Get the seed potatoes in the variety you want, and cut them into chunks making sure they have at least two eyes on each chunk.
-Set them out and allow these chunks to dry overnight, or when they get callous.
+Set them out and allow these chunks to dry overnight, or until they get callous.
 Fill the GeoPot Square Bottom Potato Bag about 1/3 full with your preferred soil in preparation for planting.
 (We recommend a good all-round soil like Mendo Mix.)

-GeoPot Square Bottom Potato Bag is reusable!
+Your GeoPot Square Bottom Potato Bag is reusable!
 Shake out any extra soil, rinse it with water, and allow the container to dry.
 Store in a dry location until you are ready to start again next spring.

 After using the GeoPot Square Bottom Potato Bag for a season, we bet you’ll have found your new favorite potato-growing container!
 The GeoPot Square Bottom Potato Bag is a convenient and space-saving way to grow your own crop of potatoes on your front porch, back deck, or even in the corner of your kitchen.